fent/nickserv/README.md

 ### client.nickserv.isRegistered([nick], [callback (err, registered)])
 Checks if the given nick is registered.
 If no arguments passed, it becomes synchronous and returns wether or not the current nick is registered.
 Note that synchronous version relies on knowing if `isRegistered`, `identify`, or `register` have already been called.

+### client.nickserv.info([nick], [callback (err, info)])
+Gets info from the given nick.
+If `nick` is not given, uses current client nick. `info` object looks like

+    {
+      nick: 'nickbot',
+      realname: 'nodebot',
+      online: true,
+      host: 'nickbot@some.IP',
+      registered: 'Sep 28 08:43:08 2011 CEST',
+      lastquitmsg: 'Ping timeout: 121 seconds',
+      email: 'nick@gmail.com',
+      options: ['Security', 'Private', 'Auto-op']
+    }

 ### client.nickserv.identify(password, [callback (err)])
 Identifies current client nick with the given password.

+### client.nickserv.logout([callback (err)])
+Reverses the effect of `identify`.

 ### client.nickserv.register(password, email, [callback (err)])
 Registers the current client nick with the given password and email.
+Some servers require you to be using your nick for some time before it can be registered.
+In that case, `register` will wait and call itself again.

+### client.nickserv.drop([nick], [callback (err)])
+Drops a nick, making it available to be registered again by anyone.
+If `nick` is not specified, will drop current client nick.

 ### client.nickserv.verify(nick, key, [callback (err)])
 Verifies registraton for the given nick with the given key.